nawka12/adept-sampler/README.md

 1. Navigate to the "Scripts" section at the bottom of the `txt2img` or `img2img` tabs.
 2. Select **"Adept Sampler"** from the script dropdown.
 3. Enable the **"Enable Adept Sampler"** checkbox to activate the custom features.
-4. Configure the settings as desired:
-    - **Scheduler**: Choose from a wide range of schedulers, including the standard AOS and Entropic, or the newer research-based schedulers like SNR-Optimized, Constant-Rate, and Adaptive-Optimized.
+4. The settings are organized into tabs for easy configuration:
+    - **Scheduler**:
+        - Choose a scheduler from the dropdown.
+See the "Features" section for a description of each.
+        - **Entropic Power**: If using the `Entropic` scheduler, this slider controls timestep clustering.
+Higher values focus on detail earlier.
+        - **Content-Aware Pacing (AOS Only)**: For `AOS` schedulers, this enables dynamic adjustment from composition to detail focus.
+You can control its sensitivity.
+    - **Detail Enhancement**:
+        - Toggle the detail enhancer and adjust its `Strength`.
+        - Use the `Detail Separation Radius` to define what counts as a "detail."
+Higher values sharpen larger features.
+    - **Advanced**:
+        - Fine-tune `Eta` and `Noise Scale` for different ancestral noise effects.
+        - Option to automatically disable the sampler for the Hires. fix pass.
-      > ℹ️ **Note**: When using a custom scheduler, you may need to **lower your CFG Scale** (e.g., by 1-2 points) to prevent oversaturated or 'burnt' images.
+      > ℹ️ **Note**: When using a custom scheduler, you may often need to **lower your CFG Scale** (e.g., by 1-2 points) to prevent oversaturated or 'burnt' images.
-    - **Detail Enhancement**: Toggle and adjust the strength of high-frequency detail enhancement.
     - **Advanced Noise Settings**: Fine-tune `Eta` and `Noise Scale` for different effects.

 ## 🔍 Sampling Method Comparison